MaciejBoniaszczuk/proposalManagementApp/README.md

 docker-compose up
 ```

-This will start the application along with any other services defined in the `docker-compose.yml` file.
+This will start the application along with database defined in the `docker-compose.yml` file.